matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   The ``/sync`` API returns a ``state`` list which is separate from the ``timeline``.
 This ``state`` list allows clients to keep their model of the room state in sync with that on the server.
-In the case of an intial (``since``-less) sync, the ``state`` list represents the complete state of the room at the **start** of the returned timeline (so in the case of a recently-created room whose state fits entirely in the ``timeline``, the
+In the case of an initial (``since``-less) sync, the ``state`` list represents the complete state of the room at the **start** of the returned timeline (so in the case of a recently-created room whose state fits entirely in the ``timeline``, the